Abhishek221188/Campus_Placement_Assignment/README.md

-Campus Placement Prediction Project Report

-Introduction

-Getting students placed in good jobs is one of the most important goals for any educational institution.
-The reputation and yearly admissions of a college or university depend a lot on how well they can place their students in jobs.
-This project aims to predict whether a student will be recruited during campus placements or not, based on various factors like academic performance, work experience, and other attributes.

-Dataset and Preprocessing
-The dataset used for this project is available on Kaggle and includes information about students' academic scores, gender, work experience, and whether they were placed or not.
-Each row in the dataset represents a student.

-Preprocessing Steps

-1. Loading the Data: loaded the dataset to start our analysis.
-2. Handling Missing Values: found some missing values in the salary column and filled them with 0 because students who were not placed would not have a salary.
-3. Encoding Categorical Data: converted categorical data (like gender, education background, etc.) into numbers so that machine learning models can process them.
-4. Splitting the Data: divided the dataset into two parts: 70% for training our models and 30% for testing their performance.

-Chosen Models and Rationale

-Selected a variety of machine learning models to see which one works best for predicting placements:

-1. Logistic Regression: This model is simple and good for binary classification tasks (like predicting yes or no).
-2. Decision Tree Classifier: This model is easy to understand and visualize.
-3. Random Forest Classifier: This model uses multiple decision trees to improve accuracy and prevent overfitting.
-4. Support Vector Machine (SVM): This model is effective in high-dimensional spaces and good for classification.
-5. k-Nearest Neighbors (k-NN): This model is simple and effective for small datasets.
-6. Gradient Boosting Classifier: This model builds trees sequentially to improve accuracy.

-Training the Models

-Trained each of these models on our training data.
-During training, we adjusted various settings (hyperparameters) for each model to make them perform better.

-Evaluating the Models
-Evaluated how well each model performed on the test data using several metrics:

-- Accuracy: The percentage of correct predictions.
-- Precision: How many of the predicted placements were actually correct.
-- Recall: How many of the actual placements were correctly predicted.
-- F1-Score: A balance between precision and recall.
-- ROC-AUC: Measures the model's ability to distinguish between the classes.

-also used confusion matrices to visualize the performance of each model.

-voting Classifier
-To further improve our predictions, we created a Voting Classifier.
-This classifier combines the predictions of all the models we trained.
-By taking the "vote" of each model, the Voting Classifier often performs better than individual models.

-Confusion Matrices
-Plotted confusion matrices for each model to see how well they are predicting placements and non-placements.

-Best Performing Model
-The Voting Classifier performed the best with an accuracy of 90%, precision of 91%, recall of 89%, F1-score of 90%, and ROC-AUC of 94%.
-This model combines the strengths of all the individual models, leading to better overall performance.

-Conclusion
-By using various machine learning models and combining them with a Voting Classifier, I was able to accurately predict whether students would be placed in campus placements.
-This approach can help educational institutions improve their placement strategies and assist students in securing jobs.
+Campus Placement Prediction

+🔹 Introduction

+📌 Problem Summary

+Securing student placements is crucial for educational institutions as it impacts their reputation and admissions.
+This project predicts whether a student will be placed based on academic performance, work experience, and other factors.

+🎯 Dataset & Preprocessing

+Dataset: Sourced from Kaggle, it includes academic scores, gender, work experience, and placement status.

+Preprocessing Steps:

+Data Loading: Imported the dataset for analysis.

+Handling Missing Values: Filled missing salary values with 0 for unplaced students.

+Encoding Categorical Data: Converted categorical variables into numerical format.

+Data Splitting: 70% for training, 30% for testing.

+📌 Chosen Models & Rationale

+Logistic Regression: Ideal for binary classification.

+Decision Tree Classifier: Simple and interpretable.

+Random Forest Classifier: Improves accuracy with multiple trees.

+Support Vector Machine (SVM): Effective in high-dimensional spaces.

+k-Nearest Neighbors (k-NN): Works well with small datasets.

+Gradient Boosting Classifier: Enhances accuracy through sequential learning.

+🔹 Model Training & Evaluation

+Trained each model on the dataset and optimized hyperparameters.

+Evaluation Metrics:

+Accuracy – Overall correctness of predictions.

+Precision – Proportion of correct placement predictions.

+Recall – Correctly identified placed students.

+F1-Score – Balance between precision and recall.

+ROC-AUC – Measures classification performance.

+Used confusion matrices to visualize model performance.

+🏆 Best Performing Model

+The Voting Classifier achieved the highest accuracy of 90%, with:

+Precision: 91%

+Recall: 89%

+F1-Score: 90%

+ROC-AUC: 94%

+This ensemble model combined multiple classifiers to improve prediction reliability.

+📌 Conclusion

+By leveraging machine learning models, this project accurately predicts student placements.
+The insights gained can help institutions enhance their placement strategies, ultimately increasing job opportunities for students.